uwitzig/tutorial-kafka-and-functions-on-ibm-cloud/README.md

     vi actions/process-message.py
     ```

-Delete replace the existing content by the following one:
+Delete the existing content and replace it by the following one:

     ```
     def main(dict):